The VIP Gate and the New Dress Code — Modern Paraphrase | nocap.bible

 "They shall not shave their heads or let their locks grow long — they shall keep their hair trimmed.
 No priest shall drink wine when he enters the inner court.
 They shall not marry a widow or a divorced woman, but only virgins from the house of Israel — or a widow who is the widow of a priest."

 Every detail pointed to the same idea: the people who serve closest to God are held to a higher standard.
 The hair rules, the wine restriction, the marriage guidelines — none of it was arbitrary.
 It was about holiness as a lifestyle, not just a moment.
-The priests were living symbols of what it means to be set apart.
+The were living symbols of what it means to be set apart.

 Teachers and Judges 📖